hleveillegauvin/sib2humPlugin/README.md

 ToDo
 - [ ] Verify instrument changes througout the Score (currenrtly only initial _ is recorded)
+- [ ] Keep track of clef changes throughout the piece
 - [ ] Make sure grace notes are taken into consideration (currently ignored).
 - [ ] Multiple voices within a bar
 - [ ] Tuplets